 It worked, except for the fact that I forgot to stir the milk/raspberry syrup combination as I poured in the seltzer, so the mottled look you see in some of the photos is because of that.
 The key to a perfect egg cream is rapid stirring as you pour the seltzer.
 I’d planned this one for a while and I forgot the most important part – go figure!

-Finally, before I get to Part 8, the first time I ever had an egg cream was not when we lived in the city..it was when we first moved to the town I grew up in NJ.
+The first time I ever had an egg cream was not when we lived in the city..it was when we first moved to the town I grew up in NJ.
 One of my first new friends was a brilliant girl, a brilliant girl who looked 9-years old, but had the maturity and intelligence of someone much older.
 I loved going to her house after school because there was always something new and exciting to experience – her mind was an ocean of creativity and adventure.

 Well, one of the ‘adventures’ was something we shouldn’t have done.
 Her mother worked, so we were on our own until 6pm.
 That gave us plenty of time to do this something we shouldn’t do – walk 3 miles to another town, a dangerous part of that town no less, where she wanted me to try the ‘best egg cream ever’.
 This ‘best egg cream ever’ lived in a small luncheonette/candy store that had an old-fashioned soda fountain counter with swivel stools, and it WAS the best egg cream I ever had, even though it was my first.
 It remains the best to this day, and I thank W for introducing me to the egg cream.

 By the way, our egg cream venture became a regular trek when I went to her house after school, and we never got caught.

 So, whether you grew up with egg creams or not, I highly recommend you give it a shot with the raspberry syrup..or, how about a mix of raspberry and chocolate syrup?
 I’m going to have to try that one myself!